Reuillon/Chip-8-Emulator/README.md

 g++ main.cpp -o emulator.out -lsfml-graphics -lsfml-window -lsfml-system

 to run:
-in your terminal enter ./emulator.exe (FOR WINDOWS) or ./emulator.out with the rom you are trying to load
+in your terminal enter ./emulator.exe (FOR WINDOWS) or ./emulator.out with the path of the rom you are attempting to load

 e.g. "./emulator.exe roms/BRIX.ch8"